williamouyang/okta.github.io/docs/api/rest/authn.md

 There are three types of functionality in this API.

 - **Primary authentication** allows you to verify username and password credentials.
 Verifying these credentials is the only part of the functionality that starts outside of Okta.
-In some cases this verification is all that is specified.

-- **Multifactor authentication** (MFA) provides an additional layer of security for your enterprise applications by requiring the user to complete additional challenges besides the username and password.
-The authentication API supports the MFA enrollment and authentication flows.
-All MFA flows begin within Okta.
+- **Multifactor authentication** (MFA) provides an additional layer of security when authenticating users by requiring both the primary password and an additional factor such as a temporary, one-time password or an SMS passcode.
+The Auth API supports user enrollment in the various MFA factors enabled by the administrator, as well as the MFA challenge based on your security policy.

-- **Utilites** allow you to get user information, get status information, respond to a forgotten password request, and force users with expired passwords to set a new one.
+- **Recovery** allows users to securely reset their password if they've forgotten it, or unlock their account if it has been locked out due to excessive failed login attempts.
+This functionality is subject to the security policy set by the administrator.

+   **Note:**The unlock user functionality in the Auth API is a user-initiated flow that includes sending a recovery token to the user that the user returns to the Auth API where it is redeemed for a security question.
+After the user answers the security question correctly, the user's account is unlocked.
+The unlock user functionality in the Users API allows an administrator to unlock a user's account directly.
+It is not a user-initiated flow.

-   **Note:** For information on unlocking a locked out user, see <a href="http://developer.okta.com/docs/api/rest/users.html#unlock-user">Unlock User </a> in the Users API.
+   <a href="http://developer.okta.com/docs/api/rest/users.html#unlock-user">Unlock User </a> in the Users API.

 > This API is currently in Beta status.
 The state model and data contracts will not change, but there may be additional attributes added to the JSON or minor semantic changes until the API reaches GA status.

 ## Authentication Model

-The current state of the authentication is tracked in a **stateToken**.
-This token is bound to the server-side status.
-The following table shows the possible values for this token.
+The authentication flow uses a state machine and standard JSON HAL (*next* and *prev* links) to navigate through it.
+The current state is tracked in a state token, which is returned in each response and required to be passed back in on the next request.
+The following table shows the possible statuses for this token:

 ##### stateToken

 Value|Description
 -----|-----------
-PASSWORD_EXPIRED|The user credentials are valid but expired; the user must change them with a POST to authn/credentials/change_password.
+PASSWORD_EXPIRED|The user credentials are valid but expired.
 RECOVERY|The user is in the middle of a forgot-password flow.
 PASSWORD_RESET|The user has answered their recovery question and needs to set a new password.
 LOCKED_OUT|The user account is locked; self-service unlock or admin unlock is required.